Time Fairness in Online Knapsack Problems: Time Fairness

 \begin{dfn}[$\alpha$-Conditional Time-Independent Fairness ($\alpha$-CTIF) for $\OKP$] For $\alpha \in [0, 1]$, an $\OKP$ algorithm $\ALG$ is said to satisfy \emph{$\alpha$-CTIF} if there exists a subinterval $\mathcal{A} = [a,b] \subseteq [0, 1]$ where $b - a = \alpha$, and a function $p : [L, U] \rightarrow [0, 1]$ such that:

-\end{dfn} In particular, note that if $\alpha = 1$, then $\mathcal{A} = [0,1]$, and any item that arrives while the knapsack still has the capacity to admit it is considered within this definition.
-In fact, $1$-CTIF is the same as TIF provided that the knapsack has capacity remaining for the item under consideration.
-Furthermore, the larger the value of $\alpha$, the stronger the notion of fairness, but even the \emph{strongest} notion of CTIF, namely $1$-CTIF, is strictly weaker than TIF.
-This notion of fairness circumvents many of the challenges associated with TIF, and is a feasible goal to achieve in the online setting while preserving competitive guarantees.
-However, we note that the canonical $\ZCL$ algorithm~\cite{ZCL:08} still is not $1$-CTIF.
+\end{dfn} Note that if $\alpha = 1$, then $\mathcal{A} = [0,1]$, and any item that arrives while the knapsack still has the capacity to admit it is considered within this definition. (i.e., $1$-CTIF is the same as TIF provided that the knapsack has capacity remaining for the item under consideration).
+Furthermore, the larger the value of $\alpha$, the stronger the fairness guarantee, but even the strongest $1$-CTIF is strictly weaker than TIF.
+This notion circumvents the challenges of TIF and is feasible in the online setting while preserving competitive guarantees.
+However, we note that the canonical $\ZCL$ algorithm still is not $1$-CTIF.

-\begin{observationrep}[] The $\ZCL$ algorithm is not \emph{1-CTIF}. \end{observationrep} \begin{proof} This follows immediately from the fact that the threshold value in $\ZCL$ changes each time an item is accepted, which corresponds to the utilization changing.
+\begin{observationrep}[] The $\ZCL$ algorithm~\citep{ZCL:08} is not \emph{1-CTIF}. \end{observationrep} \begin{proof} This follows immediately from the fact that the threshold value in $\ZCL$ changes each time an item is accepted, which corresponds to the utilization changing.
 Consider two items with the same value density (close to $L$), where one of the items arrives first in the sequence, and the other arrives when the knapsack is roughly half-full, and assume that there is enough space in the knapsack to accommodate both items when they arrive.
 The earlier item will be admitted with certainty, whereas the later item will with high probability be rejected.
 So despite having the same value, the items will have a different admission probability purely based on their position in the sequence, violating $1$-CTIF. \end{proof}